 Fun fact: Focusing on technique or breathing actually decreases running efficiency by 2-4%.
 So changing technique is something that has to be trained until it becomes automatic to be efficient.

-Myth number 6: Good running shoes reduce the risk of injury
+Running Myth number 6: Good running shoes reduce the risk of injury

 This myth probably comes from our advertising industry and is still a point of discussion.
 Despite many new developments in the last 30 years, none of these changes has lead to a reduction in injury risk.
 The most important factor is that your shoes feel comfortable.
 What can make sense is to choose a shoe with more shock absorption for long-distance running and less shock absorption for shorter distances.
 Be careful when changing running shoes, as all changes – like mentioned earlier – are not well received by our tendons, ligaments, bones, and cartilage.